Georginio Wijnaldum calm despite Liverpool's eight-point lead over Manchester City

 The Reds have won 32 of their last 37 matches, and the Super Sunday panel suggested at the weekend that the title is now Liverpool's to lose.

-But after seeing Liverpool blow a 10-point lead over City last season, Wijnaldum knows anything can still happen with 30 league games of the current campaign still to play.
+But after seeing Liverpool lose a seven point lead over City last season, Wijnaldum knows anything can still happen with 30 league games of the current campaign still to play.

 "We don't want to think we are already champions.
 That would be a really wrong thing to do," Wijnaldum told Sky Sports News ahead of Netherlands' clash with Northern Ireland in Rotterdam on Thursday.